d12frosted/elpa-mirror/melpa/ipe-readme.txt

 mode is activated.

-The "Insert Pair Edit (ipe)" minor mode supplies a large set of commands to interactively and independently move the overlays representing the OPEN and CLOSE strings for the inserted PAIR about the buffer, and to either insert (`ipe-edit--insert-pair'), or discard (`ipe-edit--abort') them once they have been correctly positioned.
+The "Insert Pair Edit (ipe)" minor mode supplies a large set of commands to: interactively and independently move the overlays representing the OPEN and CLOSE strings for the inserted PAIR about the buffer, and; either insert (`ipe-edit--insert-pair'), or discard (`ipe-edit--abort') them once they have been correctly positioned.